About the Journal

 JLMI aims at offering a cutting-edge forum for the highest level of reflection on these rapidly evolving areas of the law.
 It accepts articles that focus preferably on an international and comparative perspective, with no geographic limitation.

 The JLMI was established to be a forum of excellence that contributes to and promotes the debate on some of the most topical as well as contentious areas of the law.
 It welcomes contributions from high-profile academics, judges, lawyers, practitioners, civil servants, consultants, and regulatory bodies.

-The JLMI publishes three issues per year.
-Two are based on a call for papers.
-The other one is a special issue focused on international and comparative approaches to trade law.
-This issue particularly welcomes the best final dissertations and other contributions from the community of the UniTo-ITCILO Master of Laws in International Trade, but also welcomes submissions of any work related to international trade.
+The JLMI publishes three issues per year, all based on a call for papers.
+The first issue of every year is focused on international and comparative approaches to trade law and is prepared in cooperation with the UniTo-ITCILO Master of Laws in International Trade.

 The JLMI also accepts submissions unrelated to the calls for papers, on a rolling basis, covering any area of the law connected to:

 - technological and social innovation

 - economics of innovation

 JLMI only publishes articles in English.
 JLMI adopts the OSCOLA as a style reference.
 Once an article is accepted for publication, authors shall adapt their manuscript to this style reference (submissions are accepted even though manuscripts do not yet comply with such format).
 Following recommendations by the reviewers and upon evaluation of the Managing Board, authors may be required to subject their text to a professional linguistic review and proofreading.

 The JLMI only accepts unpublished manuscripts.
 Prior publication in the form of a working paper or on SSRN is acceptable.
 The JLMI is made publicly accessible online according to the principles of Open Access, enshrined in the Berlin Declaration.
 Copyright is regulated under the Creative Commons Licence CC-BY.